-After the shooting, even after admitting they’d apprehended the wrong person, the deputies take the 18 year old to the hospital to be treated for his wounds but then immediately afterwards, they take him into custody!
+After the shooting, even after admitting they’d apprehended the wrong person, the deputies take the 18 year old to the hospital to be treated for his wounds but afterwards, they take him into custody!
 And it gets worse.

 My cousin then tells me that four months after this incident, the kid is still in sheriff’s custody and still has at least one bullet in his body.
 He (Keivon) says they tried to get him to cop a plea but he refused and is awaiting trial.